 The "key" we use to enter the house is the app we use to access the data.

-If we have a key and carry it with us, it means that we can use the app to access data on our own device.
+If we have the key and carry it with us, it means we can use the app to access the data on our own device.

-If the digital key, which we use to unlock the door and at the same time digitally lock the data inside the files, could somehow be inserted into the file itself and made available on demand through the same app, it would be the perfect solution.
+If the digital key, which we use to unlock the door and simultaneously digitally lock the data inside the files, could somehow be inserted into the file itself and made available on demand through the same application, that would be a perfect solution.

-If we have the key, but we don't carry it with us, we'll have to keep it elsewhere.
-In this present case, it will be stored in a blockchain.
+If we have the key, but we don't carry it with us, we'll have to store it elsewhere.
+In this present case, it will be stored in the blockchain.

-This is a good solution, but not so good and sustainable as the previous one.
+This is a good solution, but not as good and sustainable as the previous one.

 If we don't have the key at all, we'll have to "break the lock".
 In other words, we will have to access data in a much more difficult way.